 Terrible Odds

-If Peacock was betting on a good Plugged In review of this show, they’d swiftly lose it all.
+If Peacock executives were betting on a good Plugged In review of this show, they’d swiftly lose it all.
 Yes, the storyline is intriguing, the writing is clever and the acting is spot-on.
 But the content?
-Ooph!
+Oof!

 Language reaches upwards of two dozen f-bombs in the first episode alone (and that’s not including abuses of God’s name or other profanities).

 Violence is the next obvious issue.
-Again, in the first episode alone, a suicide is shown on screen (we don’t see the body, but it’s still pretty shocking), a woman and her husband are brutally murdered and another woman is shot.
-Furthermore, it’s presumed that a man’s laptop contained child pornography.
+Again, in the first episode alone, a suicide is shown on screen (we don’t see the body, but it’s still pretty shocking); a woman and her husband are brutally murdered; and another woman is shot.
+Furthermore, it’s presumed that a man’s laptop contains child pornography.

 It should also be noted that Charlie stumbles across multiple photos of a man’s genitals, and we see these pictures on screen.